smile-health/data-streaming/README.md

 To implement the data streaming pipeline for SMILE, follow these steps:

-1. Run **MySQL, ClickHouse, Debezium (Kafka Connect), Kafka, and RisingWave** using Kubernetes operators.
+1. Run **MySQL, MariaDB, ClickHouse, Debezium (Kafka Connect), Kafka, and RisingWave** using Kubernetes operators.
    - For Kafka and Kafka Connect, the **Strimzi Operator** is recommended.

 2. Create the **Debezium connector configuration** in YAML.